-Variable compensation, which includes short-term and long-term incentives, represents approximately 75% of target total direct compensation for our CEO, and approximately 57%, on average, for our other current Named Executive Officers.
+Variable compensation, which includes short-term and long-term incentives, represents approximately 75% of target total direct compensation for our CEO, and approximately 58%, on average, for our other current Named Executive Officers.

-In deriving these figures, we consider our Named Executive Officers' target total direct compensation to include base salary at the start of Fiscal 2021, target short-term incentive payment (based on unreduced base salary), and target long-term incentives.
-The Average of Other NEOs chart above includes Mr. Fox's annualized base salary and annualized target bonus effective upon his promotion to Senior Vice President & CFO, and excludes compensation for Mr. Peterson.
-Excluded from these graphics are the Fiscal 2021 promotion and retention awards, each of which is described further below under "Targeted Retention Awards."
+In deriving these figures, we consider our Named Executive Officers' target total direct compensation to include base salary at the end of Fiscal 2023, target short-term incentive payment, and target long-term incentives.